htihle/htihle.github.io/weirdml.md

 <div style="text-align: center">
     <img src="../images_v2/weirdml_date_vs_accuracy.png" width="800"/>
     <p><em>This scatter plot shows the relationship between model release dates and their achieved accuracy.
-Each icon corresponds to a model positioned according to its release date on the X-axis and its overall accuracy on the Y-axis, providing an overview of how model performance has progressed chronologically.</em></p>
+Each icon corresponds to a model positioned according to its release date on the X-axis and its overall accuracy on the Y-axis, providing an overview of how model performance has progressed chronologically.
+The actual datapoints are in the middle of each company logo, not the text.</em></p>
 </div>

 <div style="text-align: center">
     <img src="../images_v2/weirdml_accuracy_cost_frontier_evolution.png" width="800"/>
     <p><em>This figure illustrates the evolution of the cost-accuracy frontier over time, showing snapshots at six-month intervals from July 2023 to July 2025.
 Each colored curve represents the most cost-effective models (lowest cost for highest accuracy) available up to that date, highlighting rapid advancements in model efficiency and accuracy over the period.
-The icons represent individual models placed according to their cost per run (logarithmic X-axis) and overall accuracy (Y-axis).</em></p>
+The icons represent individual models placed according to their cost per run (logarithmic X-axis) and overall accuracy (Y-axis).
+The actual datapoints are in the middle of each company logo, not the text.</em></p>
 </div>

 ### Open vs Closed Models

 <div style="text-align: center">
     <img src="../images_v2/weirdml_date_vs_accuracy_with_frontiers.png" width="800"/>
     <p><em>This scatter plot compares the progress of open-weights versus closed-weights models over time, plotting their release dates against their achieved accuracy.
 The step-like frontier curves represent the best accuracy achieved by open-weights (blue) and closed-weights (green) models, respectively, at any given time.
-Shaded regions emphasize periods where closed models held a clear accuracy advantage, highlighting the competitive dynamics between open and closed approaches.</em></p>
+Shaded regions emphasize periods where closed models held a clear accuracy advantage, highlighting the competitive dynamics between open and closed approaches.
+The actual datapoints are in the middle of each company logo, not the text.</em></p>
 </div>

 <div style="text-align: center">
     <img src="../images_v2/weirdml_open_model_delay_timeline.png" width="900"/>
     <p><em>This timeline visualizes the delays experienced by open-weights models in reaching various accuracy thresholds initially achieved by closed-weights models.
 Each horizontal line indicates the period from when a closed-weights model first reached an accuracy threshold (left icon) until an open-weights model achieved the same level (right icon).
-The annotated delays in months clearly illustrate the gap between closed-weights innovation and open-weights replication over time.</em></p>
+The annotated delays in months quantifies the gap between closed-weights models and open-weights models over time.</em></p>
 </div>